 I can tell the hon.
 Member for Bolton North East (Sir David Crausby) that, over the next four years, almost £100 million of public money will help to build and upgrade artificial and grass pitches, encourage greater participation and enhance coaching programmes.
 He will also be aware that football is benefiting from £100 million a year up to 2019 from the Premier League, and I have begun discussions about ensuring that investment remains at least at that level for the next three years.

 Football’s coffers are overflowing, except of course when it comes to grassroots football.
-The Football Association reports that one in six matches are postponed and one in three pitches are inadequate.
+The Football Association reports that one in six matches is postponed and one in three pitches is inadequate.
 In fairness, more money is coming in from the professional game following Government pressure, but it is nowhere near enough, and we still have only half as many 3G pitches as Germany.
 If we are to remain even close to the forefront of the game, we need to do much more for children’s football—

 I am not available for selection, but there is a huge amount to be done to encourage people to participate.
 We have talked about facilities, but this is also about people: those who play, those who coach and those who encourage.
 We need to do more on all those things.